Hearing Week 2014

-Over 700,000 New Zealanders are Hearing Impaired.
-We support the rights of people with hearing loss, and uphold the UN Convention on the Rights of Persons with Disabilities.
+Over 700,000 New Zealanders are hearing impaired.
+The National Foundation for the Deaf supports the rights of people with hearing loss and upholds the UN Convention on the Rights of Persons with Disabilities.

 Captel phones now only $149 – reduced from $323.
 Only 75 phones are offered at this great price, for a limited time!
 Call 0800 CAPTEL and use the code 'NFD' to redeem this special price.
 Download the special offer poster